top of page

 The bed that had peas and beans this summer (nitrogen fixers) was cleared and topped with compost.
 I planted garlic in this one as an experiment.
 I tried garlic once before at our last house and it was extremely productive.
 However, each head of garlic was a bunch of tiny papery cloves that took forever to peel.
 Not worth this ginger’s time!
 I’m trying a hardneck variety this time called Music that I purchased on Amazon.
 More to come on this experiment as we progress through the season…

 As for the other four beds, they all received a lovely spa treatment.
 The spent plants and debris were cleared.
 I added a layer of the bedding from the hen house (chicken poop and hemp material) and a layer of shredded leaves.
-Mother Nature will compost this over the winter and be ready for spring planting.
+I'm putting this garden bed to bed and letting Mother Nature compost it over the winter.
+It should be ready for planting in the spring.

 Goodnight, Bulbs!